-In fig (d) we plotted media access delay which is very important for multimedia and real time traffic; furthermore it is vital for any application where data is processed online.
-Media access delay was low for OLSR that is around 0.0001 second.
+In figure (9) we have plotted media access delay which is very important for multimedia and real time traffic; furthermore it is vital for any application where data is processed online.
+Media access delays are low for OLSR that is around 0.0001 second.
 However, the media access delay for AODV and TORA fluctuates more frequently but AODV fluctuates more frequently above and below its mean while TORA mainly around its mean, thus in both case fluctuation is higher and more frequent as compared to OLSR that remains steady over 900 seconds of simulation time.